Overview

 Margin Transaction Risk

 Margin transactions involve borrowing funds from a brokerage firm to purchase securities.
-The use of leverage
+The use of leverage increases

-deposit additional funds or liquidate assets at unfavorable prices to meet a margin call.
+additional funds or liquidate assets at unfavorable prices to meet a margin call.

 Options Risk

 Options trading involves contracts that derive value from underlying securities.
-Options may expire worthless, and
+Options may expire worthless, and certain

 C. Risks of Specific Securities Utilized